-In an urban environment that gets louder and noisier as populations and traffic continue to grow, undermines the well-being and productivity of its occupants.
-In many projects we find that the performance of technology in meeting rooms, training rooms, conference rooms and other collaborative spaces is considerably impacted by errant noise or poor sound engineering.
+In an urban environment that gets louder and noisier as populations and traffic continue to grow, it undermines the well-being and productivity of its occupants.
+In many projects, we find that the performance of the technology in meeting rooms, training rooms, conference rooms, and other collaborative spaces is considerably impacted by errant noise or poor sound engineering.

 Biamp describes the 4 ingredients of effective sound design for any space as:

 ACOUSTICS: Which should be designed in from the start, with the help of professional acousticians, to make sure they are ideal for the room’s purpose — now and for future needs.
 Tap interior design features such as modern sound absorbers; they can be printed with textures and patterns and look great.

 NOISE REDUCTION: Consider all noise sources, especially heating, ventilation and air conditioning, computer fans, printers, telephones and simple things like the sound of furniture on the flooring.

 SOUND SYSTEM: Cheap systems limit options for upgrade and refinement, and low-end loudspeakers produce poor effects on people.
 Both elements will cost later when you discover you need flexibility and a future-proof upgrade path.

 CONTENT: Professional help is needed to design your soundscape, using science and art together to create something that is appropriate, flexible, and congruent with your brand and values, plus is effective in supporting people in whatever they are doing.